VSamokhin/softlab-utilities/README.md

 ## _softlab-web-openapi_ – Requesting RESTful Endpoints Using OpenApi 3 Definition

+This project allows to simplify the process of requesting RESTful endpoints by using their OpenAPI 3 definition.
+It may save time and effort keeping ready-to-use routine code snippets under the hood, while you can concentrate on writing a business logic.

-The OpenAPI handler allows to load an OpenAPI 3 definition from a URL and request its endpoints by their operation ids (or paths if ids are not provided).
-The expected request parameters are handled via a wrapper interface, allowing type conversion flexibility with different custom implementations.
+The OpenAPI handler loads an OpenAPI 3 definition from a URL and requests its endpoints by their operation ids (or paths if ids are not provided).
+The expected request parameters are handled via a value wrapper interface, allowing type conversion flexibility with different custom implementations.
 Both JSON and YAML OpenAPI definition formats are supported.
-The handler does not do any kind of parameter or response validation, it checks the definition only for those fields it needs for the correct work and for that it follows the OpenApi specification.
+The handler does not do any kind of parameter or response validation, it checks the OpenApi definition only for those fields it needs for the correct work.

 # Build